 Activity Series sequence multiple Activities, with some teacher facilitation notes and contextualization, to offer a flexible lesson that can easily be used in a variety of settings.
 Activity Series give teachers a narrative from which to base their lesson, and gives students the opportunity to bring that narrative to life using their 123 Robots.
 Activity Series can work well as shorter lesson engagements, but do not have a time frame associated with them.
 They can also be easily stretched to create a more immersive experience by drawing on the use of the 123 Field and Art Ring.
 These engagements can help to bring students’ and teacher’s creativity to their coding projects.

 STEM Labs, Activity Series, and Activities can be used separately or in conjunction with one another, to infuse Computer Science concepts and practices into your curriculum.
 The Pacing Guides in each STEM Lab identify strategies to support implementation and reteaching, including connections between the Lab content and Activities.
-For more information on using the Pacing Guide in a STEM Lab, see this Knowledge Base article.
+For more information on using the Pacing Guide in a STEM Lab, see this VEX Library article.

 Additionally, the 123 Cumulative Pacing Guide, and the 1:1 Pacing Guide show recommendations for sequencing, and connections between different resources, to help you see at a glance how the 123 resources fit together.